AlexandreResende/mock-database/README.md

 ## Structure of the SQL DB

-There will be initially two table.
+There will be initially four tables.
 The first one will be a
-user's table and the second one will be an orders table.
+user's table, the second one will be an orders table, the
-We could increase the complexity with a products table but
-this may happen in the future, not for now.
+third one will be a products table and the last one a order_items table.
-Below are the schema of the tables
+Below are the schema of the tables:

 > users